kubernetes/kubernetes/docs/proposals/pod-troubleshooting.md

 ### Technical Support

 Roy's team provides support for his company's multi-tenant cluster.
-He can access the Kubernetes API on behalf of the users he's supporting, but he does not have administrative access to nodes or a say in how the application image is constructed.
+He can access the Kubernetes API (as a viewer) on behalf of the users he's supporting, but he does not have administrative access to nodes or a say in how the application image is constructed.
 When someone asks for help, Roy's first step is to run his team's autodiagnose script:

 ```
 % kubectl debug --image=gcr.io/google_containers/autodiagnose nginx-pod-1234